 I want to dedicate this article to my life-long superhero SUPERMAN.

-I have learnt a few Life & Career Lessons from Superman.
-Here are a few.
+I have learned a few Life & Career Lessons from Superman.
+Here are a few

 If you have seen any of the Superman movies (Christopher Reeve or Henry Cavill) – Clark Kent initially starts out on a quest to discover himself – to find out who he really is, and where he came from.